 If you only memorize the concepts and you don’t try to apply them, they won’t stick.
 Unless you have a memory of steel (I wish I did), you will only remember concepts and not know how to use them which won’t help you once you’re on the job.
 That’s why we have built a platform which guides you through the real AWS Console so that you can become a real Amazon Web Services engineer and not just a paper-certified engineer.

-You can read more about how Linux Academy has pushed the boundaries of online learning with hands-on learning activities and interactive diagrams.
+You can read more about how Linux Academy has pushed the boundaries of online learning with Hands-On Labs and Interactive Diagrams.
 We don’t just want you to pass an exam and call it a day.
 We want you to learn how to apply skills and tools to your job and surpass your career goals.

 6. When reviewing objectives, focus on items you are weakest in

 Finding your weaknesses and knowing what to focus on as you near the day of the exam is something a lot of people struggle with.

 “I’ve studied, but I’m not sure what to focus on now – it’s hard to tell what my weak points are or what I am missing.”

 This is one of the main problems our platform solves.
 Whether you’re a seasoned cloud veteran trying to keep up with new features or trends or a beginner moving into a new career field, knowing where to start and knowing where to go next is a difficult challenge.
 Not for computers, though.